hypherionmc/fdd-docs/features/ftbranks-sync.md

 title: Sync FTB Ranks with Discord
 order: i
 ---
+!!!
+Notice
+You can also edit this config file with our online editor at https://editor.firstdark.dev to make it easier !!!

 Since Simple Discord Link 3.2.1, it's possible to sync FTB ranks, ranks with discord roles.